vitaly-t/pg-promise/README.md

 pgp.as.csv(array);  // returns a CSV string with values formatted according
                     // to their type, using the above methods.

+// Replaces variables in a query with their `values` as specified.
+// `values` is either a simple value or an array of simple values.
+////////////////////////////////////////////////////////////////////////
+// This method is used implicitly by every query method in the library,
+// and the only reason it was added here is to make it testable, because
+// it represents a very important aspect of the library's functionality. pgp.as.format(query, values);
 ```
 As these helpers are not associated with any database, they can be used from anywhere.